-"Oh, you have, have you, at last?" said Bell; "and pray why didn't you bring it sooner?"
+"Oh, you have have you, at last?" faid Bell; "and pray why did'nt you bring it sooner?"

-The girl was going to answer, but the maid interrupted her, saying, "Come, come, none of your excuses; you are a little, idle, good-for-nothing thing, to disappoint Miss Bell upon her birth-day.
-But now you have brought it, let us look at it."
-The little girl gave the lace without reply, and the maid desired her to go about her business, and not to expect to be paid; for that her mistress could not see any body, becaise she was in a room full of company.
+The girl was going to answer, but the maid interrupted her, saying-" Come, come, none of your excuses; you are a little idle good for nothing thing, to disappoint Miss Bell upon her birthday.-But now you have brought it, let us look at it?"
+The little girl gave the lace without reply, and the maid defired her to go about her bufiness, and not to expect to be paid; for that her mistress could not see any body, because she was in a room full of company.